Login to Complete an Application or to Access Judging Panel

 The jury will review submissions in categories that correspond to degree type and student level.
 When entering the program, select the category that most closely matches your course’s place in its academic program.
 There may not necessarily be a winner or winners in every category.
 If your studio does not conform exactly to the nomenclature below, select the nearest equivalent category and detail the difference in the studio description.

 Bachelor of Architecture

 Master of Architecture (with pre-professional degree in architecture)

 Master of Architecture (without pre-professional degree)

 Administrative Fees: $45.
-Administrative fees, due upon registration, must be paid online by credit card, and are nonrefundable.
-An additional $25 late fee will be charged for entries completed between June 15 and
+Administrative fees, due upon registration, must be paid online by credit card.
+An additional $25 late fee will be charged for entries completed between Sept.
+18 and

 The awards process is completely digital.
 You can register, complete your entry forms, and upload your entry materials (including visuals) online.
 You may also return to add to or modify your entry at a later date, prior to the entry deadline.

 Your entry will consist of an online form as well as supporting documents that you will upload to this website.
 The online entry form is divided into two sections:

 - Entrant Information (contact details for the faculty member preparing the entry)